shivamani11y/recipefinder/README.md

 # recipefinder
-finding any recipe , which we need,  we can search for famous recipe based on ingredients which we give
+finding any recipe , which we need,  we can search for famous recipe based on the ingredients which we give